-(c) When projects authorized by a permit under this chapter are constructed in phases, each phase or independent portion of the permitted project must be completed and the Permittee must have submitted Form 62-330.310(1) “As-Built Certification and Request for Conversion to Operation Phase,” in accordance with subparagraph 62-330.350(1)(f)2., F.A.C., certifying as to such completion prior to the use of that phase or independent portion of the project.
+When projects authorized by a permit under this chapter are constructed in phases, each phase or independent portion of the permitted project must be completed prior to the use of that phase or independent portion.
+The permittee must submit Form 62-330.310(1) “As-Built Certification and Request for Conversion to Operation Phase,” in accordance with subparagraph 62-330.350(1)(f)2., F.A.C., certifying as to such completion prior to the use of that phase or independent portion of the project.
 The request for conversion to the operating phase for any phase or independent portion of the permitted project shall occur before construction of any future work that may rely on that infrastructure for conveyance and water quality treatment and attenuation.
 Phased construction can include a partial certification.

-(d) Within 60 days of receiving Form 62-330.310(1), the Agency shall approve the request or will notify the permittee of any deficiencies that must be corrected prior to conversion to the operation and maintenance phase.
+Within 60 days of receiving Form 62-330.310(1), the Agency shall approve the request or notify the permittee of any deficiencies that must be corrected prior to conversion to the operation and maintenance phase.
 If the Agency fails to take action on the request to convert the permit or notify the permittee of deficiencies, the conversion to operation and maintenance shall be deemed approved.

-(e) If the Agency notifies the permittee of deficiencies that must be corrected, and if the permittee fails to correct those deficiencies in a timely manner, the project will be considered to be not operating in accordance with a permit issued under Chapter 62-330, F.A.C., and the permittee will be subject to enforcement action by the Agency.
-In such case, the permittee will be responsible for any necessary permit modifications, alterations, or maintenance to bring the project into such compliance, and for submitting any new certifications and requests to convert the permit to the operation and maintenance phase as provided in this section.
+If the Agency notifies the permittee of deficiencies that must be corrected, and if the permittee fails to correct those deficiencies in a timely manner, the project will be considered to be not operating in accordance with a permit issued under Chapter 62-330, F.A.C., and the permittee will be subject to enforcement action by the Agency.
+In such cases, the permittee will be responsible for any necessary permit modifications, alterations, or maintenance to bring the project into compliance, and for submitting any new certifications and requests to convert the permit to the operation and maintenance phase as provided in this section.

-(f) The requirements for submittal of an “as-built certification” contained in a permit issued under Part IV of Chapter 373, F.S., prior to October 1, 2013, the effective date of Chapter 62-330, F.A.C., shall continue to be followed in accordance with the existing permit unless the permittee obtains a modification using the procedures in Rule 62-330.315, F.A.C., to comply with the “as-built certification” requirements of Rules 62-330.310 and 62-330.350, F.A.C., and this section of Volume I.
+The requirements for submittal of an “as-built certification” contained in a permit issued under Part IV of Chapter 373, F.S., prior to October 1, 2013, the effective date of Chapter 62-330, F.A.C., shall continue to be followed in accordance with the existing permit unless the permittee obtains a modification using the procedures in Rule 62-330.315, F.A.C., to comply with the “as-built certification” requirements of Rules 62-330.310 and 62-330.350, F.A.C., and this section of Volume I.

-Transfer to the perpetual operation and maintenance entity
+12.2.1 Transfer to the Perpetual Operation and Maintenance Entity

 If the permittee is also the operation and maintenance entity, once the activity has been converted to the operation phase as described in section 12.2, above, no other action is required under this section.

-In accordance with subparagraph 62-330.350(1)(g)2., F.A.C., if the permittee is not also the operation and maintenance entity, a completed Form 62-330.310(2), “Request for Transfer of Environmental Resource Permit to the Perpetual Operation Entity” must be submitted to transfer the permit to the operation and maintenance entity.
+In accordance with subparagraph 62-330.350(1)(g)2., F.A.C., if the permittee is not the operation and maintenance entity, a completed Form 62-330.310(2), “Request for Transfer of Environmental Resource Permit to the Perpetual Operation Entity” must be submitted to transfer the permit to the operation and maintenance entity.
 If the transfer is to the entity identified in the permit, the submittal of the form does not require a processing fee, and the review shall not require processing as a permit modification under Rule 62-330.315, F.A.C.
 The form must be signed by a person authorized to represent the operation and maintenance entity, and shall be submitted along with the following, as applicable:

-A copy of the recorded transfer of title to the operation and maintenance entity for the common areas on which the stormwater management system, or other permitted works are located (unless dedicated by plat),
+A copy of the recorded transfer of title to the operation and maintenance entity for the common areas on which the stormwater management system, or other permitted works are located (unless dedicated by plat);